 Welcome to the English Programme

 Literature of one kind or another is at the heart of all human cultures.
 It comes into existence the moment someone tells a story or gives praise or laments or sings.
 It is human experience itself, expressed in the emotionally rich medium of language.
-At this university, papers in English are drawn from the literatures of all the major English-speaking cultures, and mainly from those of Britain, North America, Australia and New Zealand.
+At this university, papers in English are drawn from the literatures of all the major English-speaking cultures, and mainly from those of Britain, North America, Australia and New Zealand and the Pacific Islands.

 An annual position open to poets, novelists, short story writers, dramatists, and writers of serious non-fiction.